KapilSharma180/Hello-World/README.md

-# Hello-World
+# Hello World 👋
-Learning GitHub basics
+This is my first GitHub repository.
+I'm learning Git, GitHub, and version control.